cosmos/cosmos-sdk/docs/building-modules/beginblock-endblock.md

 - If needed, they can emit [`events`](../core/events.md) via the `ctx`'s `EventManager`.

 A specificity of the `EndBlocker` is that it can return validator updates to the underlying consensus engine in the form of an [`[]abci.ValidatorUpdates`](https://tendermint.com/docs/app-dev/abci-spec.html#validatorupdate).
 This is the preferred way to implement custom validator changes.

+It is possible for developers to defined the order of execution between the `BeginBlocker`/`EndBlocker` functions of each of their application's modules via the module's manager `SetOrderBeginBlocker`/`SetOrderEndBlocker` methods.
+For more on the module manager, click [here](./module-manager.md#manager).

 For more, see an [example implementation of `BeginBlocker` from the `distr` module](https://github.com/cosmos/cosmos-sdk/blob/master/x/distribution/abci.go) and an [example implementation of `EndBlocker`]( https://github.com/cosmos/cosmos-sdk/blob/master/x/staking/handler.go#L44)